shtomar-sjsu/CMPE283-assignment3/README.md

 2) Srujana Koripalli(SJSU ID: 013859651)

-    Reasearched which code can be modified and what required for assignment-2 .
+    Reasearched which code can be modified and whats required for assignment-3 .
 Tested Output